jackleZac/CustomPlatesVerificationOCR/README.md

 This is a Flask-based backend for a truck plate recognition system designed for customs use.
 It processes truck number plates (OCR is handled externally), stores truck records in a MySQL database, and searches for approximate matches using a Levenshtein Distance algorithm optimized with a BK-Tree.
 The backend exposes RESTful APIs for a separate frontend to interact with, enabling efficient matching of plate numbers despite potential OCR errors.

 ## Features
+- **Detection of Number Plates**: Uses Yolov8 to find the cooridinates of number plates in an image.
+Also, the model is further fine-tuned/trained on a custom dataset, which contain images of vehicles.
+- **Text Extraction**: Uses easyOCR to extract texts from the number plates.
+For this project, we are using the pre-trained model.
 - **Efficient Search**: Uses a BK-Tree to perform approximate string matching with Levenshtein Distance, tolerating OCR errors (e.g., "ABCI23" matches "ABC123").
 - **MySQL Integration**: Stores truck records (plate number, truck ID, owner) and retrieves details for matches.
 - **Modular Architecture**: Separates routes, database utilities, and search logic for maintainability.
 - **API Endpoints**: Provides endpoints to search for plates and add new truck records.

+## EasyOCR
+EasyOCR is an open-source Python library designed for Optical Character Recognition (OCR), which means it extracts text from images or scanned documents.
+It’s built to be user-friendly ("easy" is in the name for a reason) and supports over 80 languages, including English, Chinese, Arabic, and more.
+It’s particularly useful for tasks like reading license plates, signs, or handwritten notes in images.

+**How it works**: EasyOCR uses deep learning models (like convolutional neural networks) trained to detect and recognize text.
+It first identifies areas in an image where text exists (text detection) and then decodes those areas into readable characters (text recognition).

+## YOLOv8
+YOLOv8 is the latest version (as of now) of the "You Only Look Once" (YOLO) family of models, developed by Ultralytics.
+It’s a state-of-the-art object detection system, meaning it can identify and locate objects (like people, cars, or dogs) in images or videos in real-time.
+YOLOv8 builds on its predecessors with improved accuracy, speed, and versatility.

+**How it works**: YOLOv8 uses a single neural network to scan an image once (hence "You Only Look Once") and predict both the bounding boxes around objects and the class of those objects (e.g., "cat," "car").
+It’s fast because it doesn’t process the image multiple times like older methods.

+**Example use**: In a video feed, YOLOv8 could detect and label every car and pedestrian, drawing boxes around them with labels.

 ## Search Algorithm